Transforming our Site

 By transforming our site, we intend to improve and increase our student accommodation, so that St Hilda’s students can enjoy the same advantages as their counterparts at other Oxford colleges.

 We began discussions about the development of our site in 2015.
 Since then, we have consulted widely with the full range of stakeholders, including our neighbouring colleges.
 We displayed our plans for transforming our site at our public exhibition on 19 and 20 May 2017 in the Jacqueline du Pré Music Building Foyer.
-This provided an opportunity to see how our plans have developed since their inception and to ask questions of representatives from Gort Scott and St Hilda's, before we met with Oxford Design Panel Review on 25 May 2017.
-At the meeting, the project received positive support at this meeting on 25 May 2017.
-We made further presentations to our Senior Members and friends of the College on 24 June.
-You can find the information that was displayed about the developing concept designs here.
-Further designs from Gort Scott were presented to our Senior Members at our Gaudy on 16 September 2017.
+This provided an opportunity to see how our plans have developed since their inception and to ask questions of us and of representatives from architects, Gort Scott, before we met with Oxford Design Panel Review.
+The project received positive support at this meeting on 25 May 2017.
+We made further presentations to our Senior Members and friends of the College on 24 June, and again at our Gaudy on 16 September 2017.